danielkorg/danielkorg.github.io/README.md

 - any number of channels processing: mono, stereo or higher
 - the app will no longer depend on spatial location from center/side separation, it will work regardless of the spatial position of the vocals
 - I am trying to figure out also the reverb part, this might take a longer time
-- I am also in the process of doing an improvement to get rid of sound effects, I already have an idea on how to do this, it requires a specially crafted VAD that I am working on with some additional post-processing
+- I am also in the process of doing an improvement to get rid of sound effects
-- allow additional inputs, mp3, flac, etc (maybe even from video files, but will see about this)
 - trying to solve overlapping background vocals, that are meant for music and not primary vocals
 - trying to solve cases where transient drums are still mixed in with the vocals, this can take some time
+- and general suppression of additional sound sources that are not vocals